 3.3.
 Buyer's Purchase Commitment.
-Except as otherwise provided herein, Buyer commits to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas us to the Maximum Daily Quantity; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the MDQ for such Month by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
+Except as otherwise provided herein, Buyer commits to purchase and receive at the Delivery Point(s), or cause to be received for Buyer's account, Seller's Daily Deliverability of Gas up to the Maximum Daily Quantity; provided however, if Seller has Gas available for delivery from the Committed Reserves in excess of the MDQ for such Month and the excess gas is not able to be purchased by Buyer in accordance with Appendix "1," Operations/Delivery, Seller shall have the right during such Month, exercisable upon 24 hours prior written notice to Buyer (the "Release Notice Period"), to require Buyer to temporarily release such Gas herefrom in order for Seller to dispose of such excess quantity of Gas (the "Released Gas").
 Any Released Gas shall at Seller's option, be gathered under the Gathering Services Agreement.
 If Buyer fails to take the Released Gas for a period of 120 consecutive Days, Seller shall have the option to be exercised in writing and upon 30 days notice of (i) having the Released Gas permanently released from commitment hereunder and gathered under the Gathering Services Agreement.

 ARTICLE 4.
 DELIVERY POINT(S)/MEASUREMENT/PRESSURE/MAINTENANCE